 — Chazz Palminteri, Making of the Mob (2015), Season 1, Episode 6

-Short of being God, to say a word and instantly have it be so having done no productive work, with opposition practically doomed from the outset, is as close as humans can get to divine power.
-So we should consider: What intentions and motivations drive the people who seek power like this?
-What kind of people are they?
+Short of being God, to say a word and instantly have it be so having done no productive work, with opposition practically doomed from the outset, is as close as we can get to our warped, fictitious notion of ‘divine’ power.

-Under authority, people rule, often regardless of the facts and not so rarely even in glaring ignorance, contradiction or denial of facts — much like gods do.
+Under authority, people rule, often regardless of the facts and not so rarely even in glaring ignorance, contradiction, or denial of facts — much like gods do.

 We are living in a transitional time, a time of polarization, with the old guard clinging for dear life to authoritarianism and the rest of us in ever-increasing numbers embracing decentralization, peer-status relations, consensus-driven cooperative management, and transparency.

-You can play it shrewd, predict the “winner” and throw in with them, or you can ask yourself the less opportunistic and more honest question, the big one that involves personal integrity and courage:
+You can play it shrewd, predict the ‘winner’ and throw in with them, or you can ask yourself the less opportunistic and more honest question, the big one that involves personal integrity and courage:

 What kind of world do I want to live in, and which way is more likely to achieve it?